google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-javascript/code-splitting/index.md

 **TL;DR:**

-- Modern apps often combine all of their JavaScript into a single, large bundle.
+- Modern sites often combine all of their JavaScript into a single, large bundle.
 When JavaScript is served this way, download and processing times can be significant on mobile devices and networks.
 - An alternative to large bundles is code-splitting, which is where JavaScript is